|

 COUSIN WILLIE CHAN

-(Appeared in the Earl Derr Biggers book The House Without a Key)
+Appeared in the Earl Derr Biggers story The House Without a Key

 Charlie Chan's "Americanized" cousin who lived in Honolulu.
 According to Charlie Chan,